6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads

 How to make it

-Cut a cucumber, including the peel, into pieces and blend it until you achieve a smooth puree.
-Pour the consistency into a bowl and add one tablespoon of corn or sugar.
-Add one tablespoon of honey to the mixture and stir well.
-Apply the mixture to your face, avoiding the eye area, and leave it to act for 10 minutes.
+Take a cucumber with the peel and cut it into pieces.
+Blend these pieces until they become a smooth puree.
+Next, put this puree into a bowl.
+Add one tablespoon of either corn or sugar and then one tablespoon of honey.
+Stir everything well.
+Apply this mixture on your face, focusing on the areas prone to breakouts and avoiding the eyes, and leave it for 10 minutes.
 Rinse off the mask with lukewarm water and pat your skin dry with a clean towel.

 Benefits

-Cucumber contains vitamin C and caffeic acid, a combo that fights to calm inflamed and irritated skin.
-It also adds a lot of hydration to your skin due to its high water content, which in turn balances excess sebum.
+Cucumber is effective for your acne-prone skin because it has vitamin C and caffeic acid, which work to calm skin that’s inflamed and irritated.
+Plus, cucumbers are very hydrating, thanks to their high water content.
+This hydration balances out oily skin and reduces excess sebum.
 The cucumber peel also contains silica, which smooths out rough texture, while honey has moisturizing and antimicrobial effects that can kill acne-causing bacteria.
-Corn or sugar are used as natural exfoliants to remove dead skin cells that can clog pores and lead to breakouts.
+Lastly, corn and sugar in the mask act as natural exfoliants.
+They help get rid of dead skin cells that might clog your pores and cause breakouts.

 Tea tree oil mask